 In February 1917 the Spanish painter Pablo Picasso (1881-1973) arrived in Rome.
-Following a well-established tradition for foreign artists, he took up residence in Via Margutta, a quiet and picturesque street in the centre of the city.
+Following a well-established tradition for foreign artists, he took up residence in Via Margutta, a quiet and picturesque street, a short distance from the Spanish Steps.

-It was in Rome that the thirty-something artist met Olga Kokhlova (1881-1955), a Russian ballerina who would go on to become his first wife.
+It was in Rome that the thirty-something artist met Olga Khokhlova (1881-1955), a Russian ballerina, who would become his first wife.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and